LEMONCOMMANDER/TestRail_MCP/README.md

 **What you can do:**
 - Import test scenarios from Gherkin, Markdown, or numbered-list files directly into TestRail
+- Import a structured markdown document and have sections auto-created from headings in one call
 - Create, update, and delete test cases, sections, suites, runs, plans, and results
 - Generate health reports, coverage metrics, and milestone progress summaries
 - Use built-in prompt templates to guide the AI through common workflows without manual tool calls
+- Reference `instructions.md` at the start of any agent prompt for instant tool/prompt orientation

 ---